Import survey data

 - The questions to your survey in an easy to use format such as PDF, Excel or Word.
 This is what you will use to create the survey.

-The upload proccess:
+The upload process:

-- Go to the account settings of your Netigate account and click “Survey Import“.
+- Go to the account settings of your Netigate account and click Survey Import.

-- Click “Add file” and browse your computer for the file you wish the upload.
+- Click Add file and browse your computer for the file you wish to upload.

-- When the file is selected, make sure tomatch it to the correct survey.
+- When the file is selected, make sure to match it to the correct survey.
 Select the survey you want to upload data to from the drop down list that is shown.

 - Click upload.

-A: There is most likely a mismatch between the Excel file and the Netigate survey, it can be that you still have som plain text in one of the columns that is not an open text question or you have non-breaking spaces in them perhaps so double check that and try again.
+A: There is most likely a mismatch between the Excel file and the Netigate survey.
+It could be that you still have some plain text in one of the columns that is not an open text question or you have non-breaking spaces in them.
+Check for both of these and then try again.

-- Q: Can I remove the answers and try again? – A: Yes you can! go to the respondent tab in the report of the survey and remove the answers from there.
+A: Yes, you can!
+Go to the respondent tab in the report of the survey and remove the answers from there.

 A: No, you have to use values (numerical values) to upload answers to a survey in Netigate.

-- Q: Can I upload 10 000 answers? – A: Yes and even more, we have uploaded 100 000 responses before.
+A: Yes, and even more, we have uploaded 100 000 responses before.
 It’s just the loading time that takes longer.

 A: The cell should in this case be empty, it should not contain a 0 (zero) or any other type of character as those are values of some sort.

-A: Easy, just make a new copy of the survey and delete the old one and upload your data again (You can have as many surveys in your Netigate account as you want, there is no limit).
+A: Easy, just make a new copy of the survey and delete the old one and upload your data again.
+(You can have as many surveys in your Netigate account as you want—there is no limit).

-A: Yes, you can.But we recommend you do it to an empty copy of your survey that does not contain any answers.
+A: Yes, you can.
+However, we recommend you upload data to an empty copy of your survey that does not contain any answers.

 Tips & Tricks:

-- A good tip is to go through all the columns and match them before clicking the upload button to make sure the match is correct, i.e. that the corresponding column is connected to the right question.
+- A good tip is to go through all the columns and match them before clicking the upload button to make sure the match is correct, i.e. that the corresponding column is linked to the right question.